tillgrallert/TeachingTei/slides/dhib-2019/dhib-2019_1-introduction-tei.md

 The slides are available at [https://www.github.com/tillgrallert/TeachingTei/slides/dhib-2019/](https://www.github.com/tillgrallert/TeachingTei/slides/dhib-2019/index.html).

-# Content of this session
+## Content of this session

 - What is a text?
 - Introducing the idea of mark-up
 - Introducing XML
 - Introducing the TEI

+# 1. Textual mark-up
+## 1. Textual mark-up

+In order to talk about texts, mark-up and encoding of texts, we need to understand what we mean by these basic concepts.

+When we talk about text encoding, what do we mean by a **text**?
+What is in a text and what assumptions do we make in reading them?

-# What is a text?
+## What is a text?

 ![Ḳānūn-i Esāsī in *al-Bashīr*, 3 August 1908](../images/constitution-bashir.png)